offerrall/fastapi_webcam_stream/readme.md

 # FastAPI Webcam Streamer

-Stream multiple webcams over your local network using FastAPI and OpenCV.
+Stream multiple webcams over your local network using FastAPI and OpenCV (Linux and Windows)

 ## 🔧 Requirements